Skip to main content

 Historical Note

-Though much of San Diego's early surf history has gone undocumented, most historians agree that the modern age of surfing began in California with the arrival of George Freeth in 1907 and Duke Kahanamoku in 1912.
+Though much of San Diego's early surf history has gone undocumented, most historians agree that the modern age of surfing in California began with the arrival of George Freeth in 1907 and Duke Kahanamoku in 1912.
 The end of the Second World War saw a marked change in the jovial, communal environment that surfers once embraced.
 During the war, the military procured major stretches of beach for training grounds, closing many of the best breaks in the process.
 Technological advancements like foam boards and wetsuits aided the accessibility of the sport, and more and more people were able to get out into the water without discomfort.

 In the late 1950's, Southern California saw an explosion in the surf scene, causing more experienced, older surfers to seek out unfound breaks along the coast and into Mexico.
 The Gidget phenomenon drew people from the mainland toward the coast to pursue unrealistic expectations about surf culture.
-By the 1960's surfing had become part of the American identity.The sport was embraced by the masses on a grand scale.
+By the 1960's surfing had become part of American identity.
+The sport was embraced by the masses on a grand scale.

 Whereas surfing was once influenced by the relaxed Hawaiian cultural practices of hula, the ukulele, and the "aloha" spirit, the younger generation of surfers became more interested in slashing and destroying waves, shorter foam boards, and establishing surfing as a youthful counterculture.
 Cultural transitions during the 1960's also added to the appeal of California beaches, as surfers were seen as individualistic athletes uninterested in corporate city life.
 The prominence of the short board, coupled with a global interest in competitive surfing marked the departure from the "golden years" of Freeth and the famous Duke Kahanamoku.

 San Diego arguably has some of the most consistent surf in the continental US, and several spots are sought out by prominent professional surfers.
-In 2001, Cortez Bank was discovered one hundred miles west of San Diego, yielding some of the largest waves ever ridden.
+In 2001, Cortes Bank was discovered one hundred miles west of San Diego, yielding some of the largest waves ever ridden.
 The discovery of the spot has firmly planted San Diego in the world of big wave surfing, and the county is still a vibrant center for surf culture and art.

 Extent

-21.16 Linear Feet
+6.75 Linear Feet

 Language of Materials